 Now take into consideration that the family uses the RRSP to reduce their salary to $58,500.
 The amount reduced would now be $3,786.75 meaning the benefit will now rise to $9,205.25.
 That’s nearly a $900 gain.

 So what does this all mean?
 By reducing annual income, the government will claw back less money from the Canada Child Benefit.

 Is It Worth It?

-You have to remember that the Canada Child Benefit was meant for lower income families, but that doesn’t mean it doesn’t help middle class families in Canada.
-The fact is if your income falls between $30,000 and $65,000 there is a good chance that you won’t even have the extra money to put into an RRSP.
+Remember that the Canada Child Benefit was meant for lower income families.
+However, that doesn’t mean it doesn’t help middle class families in Canada.
+If your income falls between $30,000 and $65,000 there is a good chance that you won’t even have the extra money to put into an RRSP.

 The effects for higher income families are a lot lower because the percentage you get back is much smaller.
-It seems counter intuitive to think that richer people get less of a deduction per dollar earned, but that was just how the Liberal government created it.
+It seems counter intuitive to think that richer people get less of a deduction per dollar earned, but that’s just how the Liberal government created it.

 For those that have low to middle income, contributing to an RRSP is like getting a 13.5% return through the Canada Child Benefit.
 That’s actually quite a good return and not even the stock market could beat that.
 If you have children and some spare money lying around, use it to fill your RRSP.
 It just might not be a bad idea.